-Popularly known as ‘Land of Blue Hills’ and ‘Tea City of India’, Assam is a stunningly beautiful place dotted with lush valleys and sprawling meadows.
-The treasure trove of rich cultural heritage, natural wonders, diverse history, and distinct ecosystem, Assam is the gateway to the Northeast.
-It is one of the least explored regions in the country.
-Lush tea plantations, the mighty Brahmaputra River, and wild forests are the prime attractions of Assam.
+Popularly known as ‘Land of Blue Hills’ and the ‘Tea City of India’, the stunning beauty, lush valleys, and sprawling meadows add to Assam Tourism.
+The state is a treasure trove of rich cultural heritage, natural wonders, diverse history, and distinct ecosystem and is the gateway to the other states of Northeast India.
+Assam is one of the least explored regions in the country.
+Lush tea plantations, the mighty Brahmaputra River, and wild forests are the prime attractions that enhance tourism in Assam.
 This state is renowned for its breathtaking locales, scenic vistas, and natural bounties.

-Assamese culture is an amazing fusion of Austric, Dravidian, Tibeto-Burman, and Thai influences.
-It is the largest tea-producing state of India with almost 52% of the production of the country.
+Assamese culture is a big part of Assam Tourism.
+It is an amazing fusion of Austric, Dravidian, Tibeto-Burman, and Thai influences.
+Moreover, Assam is the largest tea-producing state of India with almost 52% of the production of the country.
 Kaziranga National Park in Assam comprises the largest population of one-horned rhinoceros in the world.

 Languages Spoken in Assam